Twitter. You’ve setup your Twitter business handle. You’ve got Followers. You tweet. So, why aren’t your tweets getting retweeted?

 9. Create original content - If all you do on Twitter is retweet other people, you’re likely not going to get retweeted yourself.
 Keep a lot of you tweet content original, made by you.

 10. Use short tweets - Really short tweets tend to get retweeted.
-Here’s one of my favourite tweets, from Copyblogger’s Brian Clark - and it’s only six words long.
+Here’s a tweet from Copyblogger’s Brian Clark - and it’s only eight words long.

 11. Use long words - According to Dan Zarrella’s awesome and comprehensive report on retweets, tweets with longer words in them tend to get shared a lot more.
 You still need to keep your tweets short - just excogitate your vernacular to satiate your Followers’ desires. (ok, maybe not that much…)